Five Hard Lessons Democrats Must Learn After Jon Ossoff’s Crushing Defeat In Georgia [Opinion]

 The Democratic Party is in disarray.
-Nowhere is this more apparent than the results of Tuesday’s election in Georgia’s sixth congressional district, where Democrat Jon Ossoff faced off against former Republican Georgia secretary of state Karen Handel in a race to take over the seat vacated by Tom Price when he accepted his current position as Donald Trump’s secretary of health and human services.
+Nowhere is this more apparent than the results of Tuesday’s election in Georgia’s sixth congressional district, where Democrat Jon Ossoff faced off against the Republican, former Georgia secretary of state Karen Handel, in a race to take over the seat vacated by Tom Price when he accepted his current position as Donald Trump’s secretary of health and human services.

 According to the New York Times, Handel defeated Ossoff by about five percentage points.
 Ossoff received 121,635 votes to Handel’s 132,459.
 Contrast this to the 2016 race in the same district in which Tom Price beat his challenger, Rodney Stooksbury, by a total of 201,088 votes versus Stooksbury’s 124,917, according to Ballotpedia.
 Democrats might be inclined to forge a narrative about Ossoff’s results signifying some kind of progress, a sign that formerly uncompetitive Republican districts are going to be largely in play in the 2018 midterm elections.
 If so, they will only be half correct.

 While the Ossoff versus Handel race was certainly more competitive than the race for the same seat in 2016, Ossoff received over three thousand fewer votes than did Stooksbury in 2016.
-Handel received nearly 70,000 few votes in 2017 than did Price in 2016, signifying a sharp drop-off in enthusiasm among Republican voters in the district, perhaps a result of the declining popularity of Donald Trump and the near-constant controversy surrounding his time in office thus far.
+Handel received nearly 70,000 fewer votes in 2017 than did Price in 2016, signifying a sharp drop-off in enthusiasm among Republican voters in the district, perhaps a result of the declining popularity of Donald Trump and the near-constant controversy surrounding his time in office thus far.
 That the Democrats were unable to capitalize on that tells us a number of things about the state of the Democratic party as it relates to the American electorate.
 The following are five lessons that Democrats must learn if they want to win elections in 2018 and beyond.

 1. It’s not all about the money.